natreed/P2PChat_w_E2EE/README.md

 # TauNet
 =============
+For detailed documentation look here:

-### Private and encrypted communication network of Raspberry Pi2's
+Private and encrypted communication network of Raspberry Pi2's

 Send and receive encrypted messages over a private network via the internet.